petebaker/r-makefile-definitions/README.md

 Extra rules for SAS, STATA, PSPP, python and perl are very preliminary and not extensively tested.

 Once you have a *Makefile* which includes the file 'r-rules.mk' you can type 'make help' at the command prompt for further information.
 You can also tweak the variables like $R, $R_OPTS defined in 'r-rules.mk' to change the defaults without needing to rewrite 'r-rules.mk'.
-Comprehensive documentation is in preparation.

 Finally, there are two bash scripts to help use these R pattern rules.
 Firstly,  'checkInstalled' checks that the pattern rules, *Makefile* templates etc in ~/lib or ~/bin are the same and highlights differences using the unix command 'diff'.The 'cpMakeTemplate' bash script can be put in your path to copy a *Makefile* template to the current directory.
 Several templates are available.
 Please see 'cpMakeTemplate -h' and 'checkInstalled -h' for details.
 The file 'install.txt' gives advice and some commands for installing these files to make them readily available.